 These are classic signs of controlling behavior.
-If you give in to this, thinking of it as a sign of how much they want you, it will only get worse, until one day you find you have no freedom left.
+If you give in to their control, writing it off as a sign of how much they want and need you, it will only get worse, until one day you find you have no freedom left.

-If you find your partner exhibiting such behavior, either put them in their place and make it clear that you will not be controlled, or leave before it gets worse.
+If you find your partner exhibiting such behavior, either set clear boundaries early on and make it clear that you will not be controlled, or leave before it gets worse.

 Do they put you down and make you feel bad?

-This is another attempt to try to control someone and is akin to emotional abuse.
+This is another attempt to try to control someone and is the definition of psychological, emotional or mental abuse.
 By destroying your self-confidence and self-esteem, your partner is trying to ensure that you will lack the confidence to leave them.